England surge to innings win to level series

 |Scorecard

-The home side were magnificent with the ball, breaking some stubborn Proteas resistance to dismiss the tourists for 179.
+The home side were magnificent with the ball, breaking some stubborn resistance to dismiss the Proteas for 179 at Emirates Old Trafford.

-An electrifying morning, when the ball was reverse-swinging, saw England reduce to South Africa to 54-3.
+In an electrifying morning, when the ball was reverse-swinging, England reduced South Africa to 54-3.

 They were held up by an obdurate stand of 87 across 43 overs between Keegan Petersen and Rassie van der Dussen.